 Though possibly peaking too early, the band continued to record and tour through the 80s and then into the early 90s as the Anglo-American pop rock and power pop scenes evolved.
-While their second album, Bangin’, hit the top 20 on the Billboard 200 list had both singles hit the Top 40 Mainstream Rock chart, the group began losing their popular audience by their third album, Voices of Babylon, in 1989.
-Drummer Alan Jackman left and, now as a duo, they recorded 'Diamond Days' in 1991.
-After the disappointing response to their 1992 album 'Rockeye', which represented a shift towards progressive rock and arena rock, the group essentially disbanded in the 90s.
+While their second album, titled 'Bangin'', hit the top 20 on the Billboard 200 list had both singles hit the top 40 on the Mainstream Rock chart, the group began losing their popular audience by their third album, 'Voices of Babylon', came out in 1989.
+Though receiving critical acclaim, the rock mainstream seemed to have shifted considerably underneath them.
+Drummer Alan Jackman left, and, now as a duo, they recorded 'Diamond Days' in 1991.
+After the disappointing response to their 1992 album 'Rockeye', which represented a shift towards progressive rock and arena rock, the group essentially disbanded for much of the 90s.

 Guitarist and songwriter John Spinks sadly passed away in July 2014, succumbing to liver cancer after a long and tough battle.
 He was 60.
 The group released a statement saying: “We are relieved that his passing was peaceful and painless.”
 It also remarked that the future of the band appeared "unclear".
 With unreleased songs in the bin, the Outfield may well return in some form.

 Artist descriptions on Last.fm are editable by everyone.
 Feel free to contribute!